jlamande/aws-lambda-jenkins-agents/README.md

 First package the lambda (the [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) is used to include runtime dependencies in the package) :

-Go to the `agent/lambda` folder and execute :
+Go to the `lambda` folder and execute :
 ```
 mvn package
 ```